tyronyiu/Uni/MGT370/Written_Report.md

-Apple, as a smartphone selling company, has experienced mentioned changes in the smartphone market environment first hand, was influenced by them and based changes to be made that concern the internal company, on such *macro* trends.
+Apple, as a smartphone selling company, has experienced mentioned changes in the smartphone market environment first hand, was influenced by them and based changes, to be made that concern the internal company, on such *macro* trends.

 On the other hand, the many smartphone manufacturers that have been enjoying near monopolistic competition for many years, are seeing themselves in troubling